The Screenwriter's Simple Guide to Writing TV Scripts

 What Are Your Chances of Becoming a Television Writer?

-That's not to say that you can't sell a spec pilot, but more often than not, it is moreso utilized as a sample to break into the television industry.
+That's not to say that you can't sell a spec pilot, but more often than not it's utilized as a sample to break into the television industry.
 And that industry is perhaps more of a fraternity or sorority than the film industry.
 You often need to work your way up the ladder and into a writing room as an assistant, waiting for your opportunity to shine.